andylunn/PhotoBoxTestApi/README.md

 # PhotoBoxTestApi

 # Execution
 This project was written using Visual Studio 2022 and with a SQL Server database (easiest access I had on hand).
-A SQL script is included in the source if you wish to recreate the database for testing
+A SQL script is included in the source if you wish to recreate the database for testing and I have used Swagger to auto build available endpoints and operations.
+Running the project will open the swagger definition page that will present this and allow you to execute the endpoints without the need of a client application or Postman like to.
+I thought that might be easier to demonstrate the functionality working.

 ## Functionality
 A .NET core WebAPI application to provide two entry points into the orders function of the PhotoBox system.